With that in mind, we have collected all the crucial FRM preparation tips in one place, to help FRM candidates pass their exams.

 Third party FRM study materials help summarize and provide more practice questions which can be a good investment as it saves study time and helps you learn faster by doing.

 We definitely recommend looking to practice exams to highlight weak spots and get you familiar with the exam format.

 Remember that you can also find the latest deals that FRM providers are offering in our Offers section!

-In Tip #1, Jennifer has already advised not to skip topics that you regard as your ‘strong’ topics.
+Regardless how confident you feel, try not to skip topics that you perceive as your ‘strong’ topics.